PRE-DRYWALL HOME INSPECTIONS

 "I had Francis come and perform pre dry wall inspection.
 It went great and he was very professional.
 He did identify many defects - major & minor ones which were missed by the county inspector as well."

-A county inspector makes sure the building is up to local code, along with the several other properties they inspect that day.
-They work hard and do work for your interest, but they don’t work for you, and they can’t take the time to thoroughly go over the whole house.
-For example, according to a video made by the city of McKinney, TX, their team of 12 building inspectors performed 60,000 home inspections in one year!
-Wow!
-That’s 5,000 homes per inspector.
-Even if an inspector worked every day of the year, which I certainly hope they don’t, that’s 14 inspections per day.
-While that certainly requires a ton of dedication, it does not leave a lot of time for each home.
-Assuming no breaks or travel in an 8 hour workday, very unlikely, each inspection only gets 34 minutes.
-In comparison, we take 2 to 2 ½ hours on average for every pre-drywall inspection to thoroughly examine the home.
+The role of a county inspector is to ensure that a building is up to local code, along with several other properties they inspect that day.
+While they work hard and do work in your interest, it's important to note that they don't work for you and can't take time to thoroughly go over the whole house.
+In fact, according to a video made by the city of McKinney, TX, their team of 12 building inspectors performed 60,000 home inspections in one year, which means each inspection only gets 34 minutes on average.
+At our company, we take 2 to 2 ½ hours on average for every pre-drywall inspection to thoroughly examine the home.

 Pro tip: You can use the pre-drywall report to check on those early repairs before your one year warranty is up in case any items need additional work while it’s still the builder’s responsibility.